qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/authentication.rst

   authMgr = QgsAuthManager.instance()
   # check if QgsAuthManager has been already initialized... a side effect
   # of the QgsAuthManager.init() is that AuthDbPath is set.
-  # QgsAuthManager.init() is executed during QGis application init and hence
+  # QgsAuthManager.init() is executed during QGIS application init and hence
   # you do not normally need to call it directly.
   if authMgr.authenticationDbPath():
       # already initilised => we are inside a QGIS app.